-The Life EMS Emergency Medical Technician program follows and exceeds the U.S. D.O.T. and MDHHS curriculum.
-This 1000+ hour course prepares the participants to challenge the National Registry written and Practical exams for licensure.
+The Life EMS Paramedic program follows and exceeds the U.S. D.O.T. and MDHHS curriculum.
+This 1000+ hour course prepares the participants to challenge the National Registry written and practical exams for licensure.

-Developed by the U.S. Department of Transportation (DOT) this curriculum is designed to enable you to become an effective effective Paramedic.
-In addition to the time spent in the classroom you will have to complete a designated number of clinical hours that are divided among various hospital departments and ambulances.
+Developed by the U.S. Department of Transportation (DOT) this curriculum is designed to enable you to become an effective Paramedic.
+In addition to the time spent in the classroom, you will have to complete a designated number of clinical hours that are divided among various hospital departments and ambulances.

 The Bureau of Labor Statistics projects a 24% growth (much faster than average) for paramedic employment from 2014 to 2024.

 The Life EMS Ambulance Education Centre/Metro Health Hospital Consortium Paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).”